TobiasPankner/Teams-Auto-Joiner/README.md

 - **email/password:**
 The email/password of your Microsoft account (can be left empty if you don't want to automatically login)

+- **run_at_time:**
+Time to start the script at.
+Input is a string of the hour and minute in 24h format, if you want it to start immediately leave this empty.
+If a time before the current time is given, the next day is used.
+Also make sure that "start_automatically" is set to true and that you entered your email and password.
+For example, if you want the script to start searching meetings at 6 in the morning on the next day, you would input `06:00` in the config.

 - **start_automatically:**
 If true, skips the `Start [s], Reload teams [r], Quit [q]` dialog and starts on it's own.
 Useful if you schedule the script to start at a specific time.